Easy Mongolian Beef Stir Fry Recipe

 What’s the best cut of beef to use in a stir fry?

-How to Store Mongolian beef
+How to Store Mongolian Beef

 What to serve with this stir fry

-chop sticks next to a bowl of beef stir fry
+chop sticks next to a bowl of beef stir fry in a white bowl with rice

-Easy Mongolian Beef Stir Fry
+Mongolian Beef Stir Fry

 Servings: 4 servings